flkcgn/flkcgn_hub/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on digitizing supply chains via EDI & creating reportings and databases
+- 🔭 I work with several EDI protocols -> reportings -> databases
-- 🌱 I’m currently learning Python
+- 🌱 I’m learning Python
 - 👯 I’m looking to collaborate on learning together & working on projects
 - 🤔 I’m looking for help with using Python in Data Science
 - 💬 Ask me about EDI